DrLex0/quake-frogbots/waypoint/README.md

    - A `trigger_teleport` must only have _incoming_ paths besides its single outgoing destination path (other outgoing paths would be pointless and could mess up path planning).
    - An `info_teleport_destination` of a _1-way teleporter_ should preferably only have _outgoing_ paths besides its single incoming trigger path.
 Using such markers as part of a regular route, incurs an unnecessary  _telefrag_ risk.
      For a _2-way teleporter_ however, if the destination marker(s) need to be traversed and will be touched when trying to reach the trigger at that end, then the destination marker _must_ also have a path back to that trigger.
    - Never use destination markers as regular path markers if they are high up in the air and cannot be (easily) touched.
-Those must only have outgoing paths, which should only really go towards the marker(s) very near the point where the bot will end up after being teleported.
+Those must only have outgoing paths, which should only go towards the marker(s) very near the point where the bot will end up after being teleported, possibly through an air strafing turn.

 9. **Special path modes.** You can apply these while making the paths, or afterwards.
 The modes for a marker's paths can be seen by pressing the `R` key.
    Same workflow as above, only now you also have to select the **mode** with `V` before making the connection (not all are path modes, some affect display mode).
 Most of these require _one-way mode_ to be enabled (`J` key); only disconnect mode can also work bidirectionally.
    - **Disconnect mode**: removes a path.
 If one-way mode is enabled, it will only disconnect the path from the starting marker _x_ to target _y_.
 Otherwise it will also disconnect any path from _y_ to _x._
    - **Jump ledge** (shown as `‘J’`, number 1024 in code) is to explicitly mark the path as a “jump,” usually to _get up onto ledges,_ but also to _jump down._ The usefulness of this mode has become limited when it comes to ensuring that the bot will jump when needed.
 In most cases this is automatic, the bot can figure out by itself when it needs to jump to cross a gap.
 Only paths going up a step taller than 18 units, _must_ be marked with this mode (or precise jump mode) to ensure the bot will jump onto the step.
      Marking downward jumps/falls with _jump ledge_ mode may also be useful to ensure the bot considers it a jump and will not react to nearby markers while in the air, and also to encourage it to aim for the destination marker.
      _Never_ set this mode on a path starting inside liquids too deep for jumping, it may have ill side effects.
    - **Rocket jump mode** (shown as `‘R’`, number 512 in code) is to make the bot consider a RJ from that place to the destination.
 It will only do this if the conditions are right, and will also add a coin flip to the decision, so don't expect the bot to RJ all the time.
 See the advanced section below for some tips.
    - **Slow precise jump mode** (shown as `‘PS’`, number 2176 in code) is actually a combination of the next 2 modes, provided for convenience because often you will need them together.
 This combined mode allows to _navigate small steps_ like the ones towards the yellow armour in `e1m2`.
 The bot _will not jump_ until it is within a distance of _40 units_ of the marker from which this `PS` path originates.
 This means you must place such markers close enough to the ledge on which the bot needs to jump, otherwise it will not jump at the right moment, and get stuck.